rainbowdashlabs/sql-java/README.md

 ```

 This table should contain the version and patch version of your database.\
-You can check on startup which database version your database has.\
+You can check on a startup which database version your database has.\
-Now you can include incremental patch files in your plugin with a scructure like this:
+Now you can include incremental patch files in your plugin with a structure like this:

 ```yaml
 database/1/setup.sql